• Skip to primary navigation

 Top down image of large pot containing cooked lamb ragu, with bay leaves and a wooden spoon.

-This easy lamb ragu recipe is a firm favorite with the family.
+It's a firm favorite with the family and easy enough for busy weeknights.
 The simple flavors are a hit with the kids too as they love a hearty pasta dish.

 I serve my ragu with pasta, but you can serve it with gnocchi or top it with mashed potato or sweet potato for a quick shepherds pie.